Travel.State.Gov >

 Birth Certificate

-After finalizing the adoption process in court, the judge will issue a complete and final adoption decree stating the new name and parents.
+After finalizing the adoption process in court, the judge will issue a final adoption decree stating the child’s new name, if applicable, and the name of the adoptive parents.
 Adoptive parents should use this adoption decree to apply for a new birth certificate reflecting the child's new name and parents.
-The new birth certificate can be obtained by submitting the original final adoption decree or a certified copy of it to the Civil Registry office where the child's birth was originally registered.
-You may use this new birth certificate to apply for your child's Mexican passport.
+The new birth certificate can be obtained by submitting the original final adoption decree or a certified copy to the Civil Registry office where the child's birth was originally registered.
+Obtaining the new birth certificate can take from three days to one month.

 Please note that Mexico requires that an adoption be finalized prior to the child's departure for the United States in order to meet Convention requirements.
 Court-ordered grants of custody for purpose of adoption in the United States do not comply with Mexico’s Convention requirements.
 Prospective adoptive parents who have not yet completed a full and final adoption in Mexico will not be able to obtain a new birth certificate for the child and will not be able to complete Mexico’s Convention process.